Answers to Your Questions

 Grants from donor-advised funds are made to nonprofit organizations based on the donor’s areas of interest.
 Therefore, applications are not necessary.
 Your profile can be reviewed by staff working with donor funds, which is why it is a good idea to keep your profile updated regularly.

 - What are the deadlines for submitting a grant application?

 We generally do not have deadlines as grant applications are reviewed as they are received.
-Our Lake-Geauga Fund and supporting organizations do have individual deadlines, so be sure to check our website for those dates.
+Our Lake-Geauga Fund and Affiliated Funds do have individual deadlines, so be sure to check our website for those dates.

 - What if I have questions about submitting my grant application?

 - Can anyone at the Cleveland Foundation help me write a proposal?

 We do not provide assistance with writing proposals.
 However, we suggest you contact the Foundation Center, which frequently conducts workshops on proposal writing, among other services.
 Visit its website to find a location near you.
 The Cleveland location phone number is 216-861-1934.

 - Can you refer me anywhere else for funding?